ilifu/ilifu_user_docs/docs/data/data_transfer.md

 $ scp /path/to/file/<filename> <username>@transfer.ilifu.ac.za:~
 ```

-This will place the file in your home directory on ilifu.
+The above command will copy the file to your home directory on ilifu.
 You can also specify an alternative path in the destination, for example:

 ```
-$ scp /path/to/file/<filename> <username>@transfer.ilifu.ac.za:/idia/users/<username>/scripts
+$ scp /path/to/file/<filename> <username>@transfer.ilifu.ac.za:/idia/users/<username>/scripts/
 ```

 For more information about the `scp` and `rysnc` tools please read the manual pages using `man scp` or `man rysnc` from the command line.